 Going to study medicine in Croatia will never make you get back on your decision.
 You will receive excellent tuition in a country with many entertainments for your leisure time.
 Also, medical universities in Croatia are globally recognised and allow all graduates to start practising anywhere in the world.

 Check out our price breakdown of medical schools in Croatia

 1. University of Zagreb was established in 1669 and is the oldest Croatian university.
-It offers 6-year courses in Medicine and Veterinary and 5-year courses in Dentistry and Pharmacy.
+It offers 6-year courses in Medicine and Veterinary and 5-year courses in Dentistry.
 All of the programmes are entirely taught in English.

 The admission ranking is based only on applicants’ entrance examination results.
 The medical school requires evaluation of secondary school grades, and you will have to pass written exams in Biology, Chemistry, and physics as admission criteria.